“Playing in Brazil seems like a giant risk to me”

 “The situation has also had a series of strange alternations,” he said, referring to the uncertainty that remains regarding the programming of matches and the formation of groups after Conmebol defined that the tournament will be played in Brazil before the fall of the original headquarters in Colombia and Argentina.

 Lasarte He stressed the need to ensure “the highest collection” on his part and that of the organizers so that there is “one hundred percent, not 99 percent, of effectiveness against these” health aspects.
-“If something happens, let’s see who will hang the medal,” he said.
+“If something happens, let’s see who hangs the medal,” he said.

 Consulted about the case of the Inter Milan footballer, who is facing a health investigation opened by the Chilean authorities, Lasarte He said that he is not the one to comment on the player’s behavior.